pawelpiwosz/AnsibleFirstSteps/README.md

 The tutorial is organized in chapters.
 The point is, that each chapter has some new stuff, and all of them need to be "rewrite" to your project.

-As a prerequisities, you need to have:
+As the prerequisities, you need to have:
 * virtualbox
 * vagrant (2.1 or newer)
 * ansible (2.8 or newer)